it-p-lodz-pl/TUL.Courses/PT.IFE/ForumTemplates.md

 Contact me by email or on the Teams platform.

-## I have just published the last lecture recording and activity
+## I have just published reviewed last seminar chat activity (Q/A)

 Let me inform you that I have just published the last lecture outcomes.
-They are available in the section [Recordings 2021 Summer](https://ife.edu.p.lodz.pl/course/view.php?id=224#section-3).
-This section contains lecture recordings and also files with the corrected Q/A dialog on chat.
 This time I have left more answers associated with one question, but your activity for this lecture shall not be considered to report activity points.
 Take it easy.
 The next ones will be more serious.

 ### NOTE